runrig-coop/hedgerows/index.md

 nature_, but nature itself was demoted to an unensouled object, to be set apart from and dominated by Christ-fearing white men.[^lib-theo]

-[^lib-theo]: This moral dualism undergirds much of Western metaphysics since at
+[^lib-theo]: Varying forms of moral dualism such as this have underpinned
-    least the Enlightenment, particularly the ideologies of the elite, but it is not particular to Christian theology or any other faith system for that matter.
-Known in antiquity as Manichaeism, today it is a common tendency among proponents of New Atheism no less than among Christian or Hindu nationalist sects.
+    Western ethics and epistemology since at least the Enlightenment, but it is not particular to Christian theology or any other faith system for that matter.
+Known in antiquity as Manichaeism, today it is a common tendency among proponents of New Atheism as much as it is among Christian or Hindu nationalist sects.
 On the other hand, a more concordant view of Christian society's relationship to both nature and non-believers can be traced from the Brethren of the Free Spirit of the High Middle Ages through to Latin